Describe A Good Law In Your Country: IELTS Speaking Cue Card

 Follow up questions

-How effective do you think this law is in reducing poverty?
+How effective do you think this law has been in reducing poverty?

-What other measures could the government take to support the poor?
+What other measures could be taken to support the poor in your country?

 Band 6-7